barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

 3. `api/voice/sdp.js` forwards the offer to OpenAI Realtime and returns the SDP answer.
 4. Frontend applies the answer, enabling bidirectional audio streaming between the user and OpenAI; fallback to transcription occurs if errors arise.

-### Charter extraction, validation, and rendering
+### Document extraction, validation, and rendering
-1. `useBackgroundExtraction` watches chat, voice, and attachment updates; after a short debounce it calls `POST /api/charter/extract` with the latest transcript, upload metadata, and the current draft as a seed value.
+1. `useBackgroundExtraction` watches chat, voice, and attachment updates; after a short debounce it calls the generalized `POST /api/doc/extract` (or the charter alias) with the latest transcript, upload metadata, and the current draft as a seed value.
 2. The hook normalizes the response and merges fields that are not locked by manual edits.
 The Summarize/"Sync now" button triggers the same extractor immediately when project managers want an on-demand refresh.
-3. `api/charter/extract.js` synthesizes structured charter data using the doc-type-specific prompt and returns normalized JSON when parsing succeeds (falling back to `{ result: ... }` otherwise).
+3. `api/doc/extract.js` synthesizes structured data using the doc-type-specific prompt and returns normalized JSON when parsing succeeds (falling back to `{ result: ... }` otherwise).
-4. Before exporting, the client can POST the draft to `POST /api/charter/validate` to ensure schema compliance.
+4. Before exporting, the client can POST the draft to `POST /api/doc/validate` (or `/api/charter/validate`) to ensure schema compliance.
-5. Validated data is sent to `POST /api/charter/render`, which merges values into the DOCX template and responds with the downloadable charter document.
+5. Validated data is sent to `POST /api/doc/render` (or `/api/charter/render`), which merges values into the DOCX template defined by the active document type and responds with the downloadable file.
-6. `/api/export/pdf` converts the same charter payload into a styled PDF, while `/api/charter/make-link` + `/api/charter/download` sign and serve DOCX/PDF/JSON (with an XLSX placeholder) to end users.
+6. `/api/export/pdf` converts the charter payload into a styled PDF, while `/api/charter/make-link` + `/api/charter/download` sign and serve DOCX/PDF/JSON (with an XLSX placeholder) to end users.

 ### Attachment text normalization
 1. File uploads are routed through `POST /api/files/text` to extract text from PDFs, DOCX, JSON, or plain text while respecting size limits.